 A traditional ATX system should remain at power off stage when AC power resumes from power failure.
 This design is inconvenient for a network server or workstation, without an UPS, that needs to keep power-on.
 This item is used to solve this problem.
 Selecting On lets the system can automatically power-on after AC power resumes; in the other hand, the system will power-off if you select Off.
-If Auto option is selected, the system will power-on or power-off based on the original state.
+If Former-Sts option is selected, the system will power-on or power-off based on the original state.

-The Choice: Off, On, Auto.
+The Choice: off, on, Former-Sts.